luthes/makenotes/README.md

 		Create a quick note.
 Should create the notes, make the header in the notes file then echo the passed in string into the created file.
 		`mn -j "Just jotting something down."` should create `$DIR/jots/jot-$DATE`

+	As an aside, I might create an install for this, to symlink to bin.
+	Maybe ./mn --install.

 Options:
 	s: Subject - This should be a primary subject and directory, ex. ~/Notes/<subject>/